MindaugasBalakauskas/UIKitDemo/README.md

 # UIKitDemo

-Simple app to demonstrate lists use in UIKit
+Simple app to demonstrate lists use in UIKit and MVVM architecture
 API: Use of response JSON file to read Jackpot data.

 ## Requirements